israelnkum/Udacity-React-Native-MobileFlashCards/README.md

 ## Platforms
 <p>
-The project has only been tested on Android
+The project has only been tested on Android, but it should work on iOS as well
 </p>